NOAA-PMEL/iot-data-landing/deploy/gcp/README.md

 ## Integrate with `kubectl`

-1. Create a google kubernetes engine if it does not already exist: https://console.cloud.google.com/kubernetes/list/overview?project=pmel-iot
+1. Create a google kubernetes standard cluster if it does not already exist: https://console.cloud.google.com/kubernetes/list/overview?project=pmel-iot
+  1. Name: `cluster-1`
+  2. Number of nodes: 2
+  3. Node machine type: e2-standard-4 (4 vCPU, 16 GB memory)

 2. Associate kubectl with the GKE cluster